Student Loan Blog Series VI: Forgiven, Canceled, or Discharged

 You may be eligible for a discharge of your Direct Loan or FFEL Program loan if you withdrew from school, but the school didn’t pay a refund that it owed to the U.S. Department of Education or to the lender, as appropriate.
 Check with the school to see how refund policies apply to federal aid at the school.

-Only the amount of the unpaid refund will be discharged.
-You may qualify for this partial discharge whether the school is closed or open.
+You can only receive a discharge of the unpaid refund.
+You may qualify for this partial discharge whether or not the school is open.
 Contact your loan servicer for more information.

 Teacher Loan Forgiveness

 If you are a teacher and also a new borrower (i.e., you did not have an outstanding balance on a Direct Loan or FFEL Program loan on Oct.
 1, 1998, or on the date you obtained a Direct Loan or FFEL Program loan after Oct.
 1, 1998) and have been teaching full-time in a low-income elementary or secondary school or educational service agency for five consecutive years, you may be able to have as much as $17,500 of your subsidized or unsubsidized loans forgiven.
-Your PLUS loans cannot be included.
+You cannot include your PLUS loans.
 For more information, go to Teacher Loan Forgiveness.
 If you have a Federal Perkins Loan, see Perkins Loan Cancellation for teacher cancellation in that loan program.

 Public Service Loan Forgiveness